sathishiyer/DevOPS-Mindtree-301-CS/01-Jenkins/README.md

-# Jenkins Deployment & Configuration
+# Jenkins Deployment & Configuration-Sathish-DevOPS=commit

 ### First you have to be Super User : root